 Not all Tongue Drums and Handpans are created equal.

 1. An onslaught of very inexpensive steel tongue drums and handpans hitting the market that are Made in China.
 We ordered several to see what the quality is like.
-We also tested them at NAMM in January 2019.
+We also tested them in person at NAMM.
 What we found is very unsettling:

-- Thin steel that is not musical sounding.
+- Thin steel (many are made from titanium) that is not musical sounding.

 - Notes that are out of tune.

 - Some notes do not ring at all and are just dead.

 - These drums will go further out of tune with use because of the thin material.